SHA-256 Hash Generator & Verifier Tool

 Security Benefits:

-• • Cryptographically proven security
+• • Backed by proven cryptographic security

-• • Resistant to pre-image attacks
+• • Effectively resists pre-image attacks

-• • Industry standard approval
+• • Recognized as an industry standard

 Practical Advantages: